Tour Arctic is an annual bike ride starting in Vancouver, B.C. and travelling to Inuvik, N.W.T.

 On our second leg of the tour we cross the Coast Mountains at White Pass and on this day we'll climb 1000 metres over a distance of 18 km.
 Our route parallels the Trail of '98 used by would-be prospectors during the Klondike Gold Rush.

 Our first overnight in the Yukon is at the historic town of Carcross (shortened from Caribou Crossing).
 From there it is a half day ride to Whitehorse and an afternoon to explore this fun and historic town.
-Then it is on to Dawson, passing through the Selkirk First Nation and land of the Ta'an Kwäch'än.
+Then it is on to Dawson, passing through long-established First Nation territories.
 Dawson was the boom town during the gold rush and we'll have a rest day there.
+Diamond Tooth Gerties, the gambling hall and saloon, still is a hopping place, especially in summer.

 Leaving Dawson City in the Yukon we follow the Dempster Highway to Inuvik - in the Northwest Territories.
 The Dempster Highway is an unpaved road that stretches 734 km (456 miles) through Arctic wilderness to reach the delta of the Mackenzie River.
 Along the highway we travel through the Gwich'in land, and cross the Arctic Circle.
 The route includes two short ferry rides, crossing the Peel River and the MacKenzie where it is joined by the Arctic Red River.
 There are few services along the route and the riding is extremely challenging.
 Daily distances for this portion of the trip are reduced.
 Most nights for this portion of the tour are wilderness camping but you will have full support from our wilderness guide.